 Back in his sixty-first-floor penthouse suite, Wolfgang stood tall in the large boardroom attached to his private office.
 His boardroom was royally decorated in hard woods, deep reds and purples, unlike the sleek modernism of most other boardrooms within which Wolfgang conducted business.
 He was glad to be back on his home turf, back from his morning business.
 He looked out the window, as he had so many times before.
 Light glistened off the Hudson River.
 On the streets cars clustered like beetles, he noted.
 He thought about how Robert Moses, at one time, shaped the city through foresight, cunning, and manipulation.
 He admired Moses.

-Horace, ever present, was seated in one of the leather chairs.
+Horatio, ever present, was seated in one of the leather chairs.
 He had papers scattered before him on the mahogany conference table, waiting for his boss to act.
-I’m always waiting for his action, Horace realized.
+I’m always waiting for his action, Horatio realized.
 Perhaps that’s the reason he trusts me so much.

-Although Horace wasn’t Wolfgang’s only aide, no others were present during pinnacle events.
-Wolfgang often liked to discuss matters of the utmost importance with Horace alone.
-When needing a change from thinking in solitude, he bounced ideas off him and, for this reason (and because of proximity), Horace wielded significant power in his own right.
-Wolfgang wasn’t impervious to external influences whether he realized it or not.
+Although Horatio wasn’t Wolfgang’s only aide, no others were present during pinnacle events.
+Wolfgang often liked to discuss matters of the utmost importance with Horatio alone.
+When needing a change from thinking in solitude, he bounced ideas off him and, for this reason (and because of proximity), Horatio wielded significant power in his own right.
+Wolfgang wasn’t impervious to external influences, whether he realized it or not.

 The cause of the conflagration was still unknown, but preliminary investigation suggested multiple origins.
 The school, the airport terminal, the gas station, and the Hotel Robert all showed signs of initial ignition.
 The reporter, citing a French arson expert, concluded that it looked suspicious.
-“An investigation into the cause is ongoing.”
+“An investigation into the cause is ongoing,” the reporter said.

 “I received a report from my Admiral that two of our ships made it on time to save the day, to save precious lives,” Wolfgang stated.
 “They were steaming in the vicinity when the incident occurred.”